0xtrvkc/Fade-self-erasing-clipboard/README.md

 1. Open Fade on both devices.
 2. Type or paste into the composer, select a destination group, and tap **Add clip**.
 The image button accepts an image from your device.
 Clipboard images can also be pasted.
 3. Tap **Copy** on the other device.
 Images are converted to PNG for clipboard compatibility; if the browser blocks copying, **Save image** is offered.

+The image picker supports selecting several photos at once.
+To send several saved images from a phone, tap **Select**, choose the image cards, then tap **Share images** to open the native iOS or Android share sheet.
+Mobile clipboards do not reliably support pasting multiple separate images, so Fade uses native file sharing instead.
 4. Tap **Keep** before the countdown reaches zero to move a clip to the vault, retaining its title, color, and group.
 5. Type `iii` while outside an editor, or type `iii` into the normal composer, to open the vault.
 On mobile, use the composer.
 Add notes and images directly to the vault if desired.
 6. Tap **Exit** or press **Escape** to return to the temporary clipboard.